 An examination of methods of solving ordinary differential equations with emphasis on the existence and uniqueness of solutions of first order equations and second order linear equations.
-Topics may include

-Laplace transforms, systems of linear differential equations, power series solutions, successive approximations, linear differential equations, and oscillation theory with applications to chemistry and physics.
+Topics may include Laplace transforms, systems of linear differential equations, power series solutions, successive approximations, linear differential equations, and oscillation theory with applications to chemistry and physics.

-Prerequisite: MATH 210 with a grade of C or better, or permission of instructor.
+Prerequisite: MATH 152 or MATH 210 with a grade of C or better.